aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-the-image-jpeg-bmp-png-emf-tiff-svg-format/footnotes-and-endnote-features-supported-on-image-export/_index.md

 ﻿---
-title: Footnotes and Endnote Features Supported on Image Export
+title: Footnotes and Endnote Features Supported on Image Export – Aspose.Words for Java
+articleTitle: Footnotes and Endnote Features Supported on Image Export
+linktitle: Footnotes and Endnote Features Supported on Image Export
 description: "Aspose.Words for Java allows you to work with footnote and endnote features supported when saving to image formats: JPEG, BMP, PNG, TIFF, SVG, etc."
 type: docs
 weight: 60